Kosher tax conspiracy theory: Refutation

 Although companies may apply for kosher certification, the cost of the certification is typically minuscule, and is more than offset by the advantages of being certified.
-In 1975 the cost per item for obtaining kosher certification was reported by The New York Times to be 6.5 millionths of a cent ($0.000000065) for a General Foods frozen-food item.
+The cost per item for obtaining kosher certification was reported by The New York Times in 1975 to be 6.5 millionths of a cent ($0.000000065) for a General Foods frozen-food item.

 Certification leads to increased revenues by opening up additional markets to Jews who keep kosher, Muslims who keep halal, Seventh-day Adventists, vegetarians, and the lactose intolerant who wish to avoid dairy products (products that are reliably certified as pareve meet this criterion).

-Quebec's Bouchard-Taylor Commission on Reasonable Accommodation refuted what it described as "[t]he most fanciful information is circulating among Quebeckers” about the so-called kosher tax in its 2008 report and stated that there was no evidence of price inflation as a result of kosher certification and that rabbis made little money from granting certification.
+Quebec's Bouchard-Taylor Commission refuted what it described as the "most fanciful information is circulating among Quebeckers” about the so-called kosher tax in its 2008 report and stated that there was no evidence of price inflation as a result of kosher certification and that rabbis made little money from granting certification.